Chapter 70

 'Her real name is Shaayla-Car Kenobi,' He thought and looked again at the lines, 'She must have read these lines too.
 Did she know she was Obi-Wan's daughter?
 Did she know he was her real father?
 Is that the reason why she had kept on reading?
 If so, then I must also know what my father has written.'

-He closed the first documents, looked at the date of the second file, and started reading.
+He closed the first document, looked at the date of the second file, and started reading.
 In his mind the story unfolded as if he was a part of it.
 He saw his parents hasty flight from Coruscant, their secret marriage, his father's secret mission to Tatooine to bring Luke Skywalker to his step-family, his own birth and the happiness of Severini and Obi-Wan in clear images as if he was watching them.
 He felt their worries and the growing danger when the imperial forces had occupied Morantan's mainland and had started to explore the islets of the archipelago.

 Page after page passed his eyes.
 He seemed to hear his mother's proposal to bring him to Corellia to safety.
 Next he saw the images of his father's life Tatooine, living in exile in the Jundland Waste, pondering on a thousand different plans to bring his pregnant wife to safety.
-Devastated and grief-stricken he envisioned how his mother surrender herself to the Force and his father's mourning after he had felt through the Force that his beloved wife had died and had been united with the Force.
+Devastated and grief-stricken he envisioned how his mother surrender herself to the Force and his father's mourning after he had felt through the Force that his beloved wife had been united with the Force.

 Ian felt a twist in his stomach and felt his father's bereavement as his own.
 Severini, his mother, was dead.
 He put the datapad aside.
 His mother had become one with the Force on Morantan and Master Luke had told him how he had lost his first master, Obi-Wan 'Ben' Kenobi, on the first Death Star.
 Both his parents had gone, he would never have the opportunity to tell them he had become a Jedi Knight like them.